 The Isle of Man Government has introduced strict measures relating to all people coming to the Isle of Man.
 This includes tourists, returning residents, students, and business travel.

-The Isle of Man has now closed its borders to all passengers (from 6am Friday 27 March 2020).
-This measure will be in place for an initial period of 21 days.
+The Isle of Man has now closed its borders to all passengers (from 6am Friday 27 March 2020) until further notice.

 Anyone arriving on the Isle of Man will be required to self-isolate for at least 14 days.